Skip to main content

 Contracts tab

-See the number of pending and tracked commitments for each contract.
+• See the number of commitments associated with each contract

-Open a contract to review its associated commitments.
+• Open a contract to view its extracted commitments

 Editing commitments